-If you’re thinking about a career as an Air Hostess – also known as a Flight Attendant – this article is a great place to start.
-Read on to find out more about the job, as well as education and training requirements, salary and more.
+If you're considering a career as an air hostess — also known as a flight attendant — this article is a great place to start.
+Here we equip you with the latest industry trends, salary expectations and in-demand career certifications.

 What Does an Air Hostess Do?

-Air Hostesses are responsible for providing customer service to passengers, as well as administrative help to the Capitan and other airline employees.
-These professionals work for airlines, on flights as well as in airport terminals.
+Air hostesses are responsible for providing customer service to passengers and administrative help to the captain and other airline employees.
+These professionals work for airlines, on flights and in airport terminals.

 Air Hostess Skills

-Customer service skills are vital to succeed as an Air Hostess, however excellent communication skills are also necessary.
+Excellent customer service and communication skills are vital to succeed as an air hostess.
 Dealing with hurried and stressed passengers requires verbal skills to provide detailed and concise instructions, soothe a scared individual or solve a seating problem.
-An Air Hostess needs to be able to remain calm under pressure, such as during extreme air turbulence or mechanical problems.
-This career requires the ability to work in a fast-paced, tight-spaced environment, which calls for quick thinking, good memory and organizational skills.
+An air hostess must remain calm under pressure, such as during extreme air turbulence or mechanical issues.
+This career requires working in a fast-paced, tight-spaced environment, which calls for quick thinking, good memory and organizational skills.
 Finally, the individual must be willing to work long hours with an erratic schedule, spending days or weeks apart from their families.

 Insights from an Air Hostess